Linus-Cl/Overwatch-Stats-OCR/SETUP.md

         ```
 2.  **Follow the Prompts:**
     *   The script will first ask you to enter the player names you want to track.
+    *   It will then ask if you want to generate name templates automatically.
+It is **highly recommended** that you do this.
+    *   You will be asked to provide the full path to your scoreboard screenshot.
+    *   An image window will pop up, with a name highlighted in a green box.
+In the terminal, you will be asked to confirm if this is the correct player.
+Type `y` for yes, `n` for no, or `s` to skip that player.
+    *   This process will repeat until all players have been found or skipped.
-    *   Next, it will automatically open a new tab in your web browser, asking you to sign in to your Google Account and grant permission. **Please approve these permissions.**
+    *   Next, the script will automatically open a new tab in your web browser, asking you to sign in to your Google Account and grant permission. **Please approve these permissions.**
     *   Once you grant permission, the script will create the Google Sheet and a local `config.json` file.

 ---